breaded-xyz/alphakit/README.md

 The price data used in the unit tests and examples is sourced from Binance.
 It's a good source of clean crypto data going back to late 2017.
 See https://github.com/binance/binance-public-data/.

 Alphakit offers an API for price data in the `market` package.
-The primary representation is in the form of a candlestick (OHLC) - also known as a kline. `CSVKlineReader` expects the timestamp denoting the start of the kline interval to be provided in unix millisecond format.
+The primary representation is in the form of a candlestick (OHLC) - also known as a kline. `CSVKlineReader` reads klines from a .csv file, it can be extended to decode data from various sources with a `CSVKlineDecoder`.
+The default decoder supports the Binance data format which uses a unix millisecond format.
+A further decoder is also provided for MetaTrader data files.

 Convenience functions for reading individual CSV files or walking a directory are also included.

 ## Performance reports